 Our business and our customer base have been built primarily through organic growth.
-However, from time to time, we may selectively pursue acquisitions, strategic relationships, joint ventures or investments that we believe may allow us to complement our growth strategy, increase market share in our current markets or expand into other markets, or broaden our technology, intellectual property or service capabilities.
-We cannot forecast the number, timing or size of such transactions, or the effect that any such transactions might have on our operating or financial results.
-We have very limited experience engaging in these types of transactions.
+However, from time to time, we may selectively pursue acquisitions, strategic relationships, joint ventures or investments that we believe may allow us to complement our growth strategy, increase market share in our current markets or expand into other markets, or broaden our technology, intellectual property or product line capabilities.
+For example, in April 2014, we acquired FineLine for total consideration (net of cash acquired) of approximately \$36.9 million to enable us to offer our customers additive manufacturing processes.
+We cannot forecast the number, timing or size of any future acquisitions or other similar strategic transactions, or the effect that any such transactions might have on our operating or financial results.
+We have limited experience engaging in these types of transactions.
 And such transactions may be complex, time consuming and expensive, and may present numerous challenges and risks including:

-- an acquired company, asset or technology not furthering our business strategy as anticipated; - difficulties entering and competing in new product or geographic markets and increased competition, including price competition; - integration challenges; - · challenges in working with strategic partners and resolving any related disagreements or disputes; - overpayment for a company, asset or technology, or changes in the economic or market conditions or assumptions underlying our decision to make an acquisition; - significant problems or liabilities, including increased intellectual property and employment related litigation exposure, associated with acquired businesses, assets or technologies; and - requirements to record substantial charges and amortization expense related to certain purchased intangible assets, deferred stock compensation and other items, as well as other charges or expenses.
+- an acquired company, asset or technology not furthering our business strategy as anticipated; - difficulties entering and competing in new product or geographic markets and increased competition, including price competition; - integration challenges; - challenges in working with strategic partners and resolving any related disagreements or disputes; - high valuation for a company, asset or technology, or changes in the economic or market conditions or assumptions underlying our decision to make an acquisition; - significant problems or liabilities, including increased intellectual property and employment related litigation exposure, associated with acquired businesses, assets or technologies; - acquisition of a significant amount of goodwill, which could result in future impairment charges that would reduce our earnings; and - requirements to record substantial charges and amortization expense related to certain purchased intangible assets, deferred stock compensation and other items, as well as other charges or expenses.

 Any one of these challenges or risks could impair our ability to realize any benefit from our acquisitions, strategic relationships, joint ventures or investments after we have expended resources on them, as well as divert our management's attention.
 And any failure to successfully address these challenges or risks could disrupt our business and harm our operating results and financial condition.
-Moreover, any such transaction may not be viewed favorably by investors or analysts.
+Moreover, any such transaction may not be viewed favorably by investors or stakeholders.